niconushinii/eda-project-qtm302w/README.md

 Education is a universal and policy-relevant domain, and its trends often reflect larger social and economic forces.

 As students in an American university, we were especially drawn to exploring national-level data.
-U.S. education policy and access have changed dramatically in recent decades, making it an ideal context for studying how participation and resource allocation interact.
+U.S. education policy and access have changed dramatically in recent decades after COVID, making it an ideal context for studying how US education system changed following the pandemic.
 This project also gave us a chance to reflect on our own experiences — *how much do individual outcomes depend on student effort versus institutional support?*

 ---